-Prospective students should submit the following required creden-tials prior to the date of desired registration:
+Prospective students should submit the following required credentials prior to the date of desired registration:

-- 1. An application for admission. - American College Test (ACT, SAT, or Compass) Student Profile Report.
-(In accordance with state law, scores are required for placement in math, English, and reading.) - 3.
+- 1. An application for admission. - 2.
+American College Test (ACT, SAT, or Compass) Student Profile Report.
+(In accordance with state law, scores are required for placement in math, English, and reading.)
+Scores cannot be older than five years. - 3.
 An official high school transcript that includes date of graduation, or results of the General Education Development test (GED), or official transcripts from previous colleges or universities.
 (A tentative admission decision can be made on the basis of a seven-semester high school transcript.) - 4.
 Provide proof of immunization for rubella and (2) measles.
-(Arkansas state law requires all full-time students born after January 1, 1957 to provide proof of two separate immunization dates.)
+(Arkansas state law requires all full-time students to provide proof of two separate immunization dates.)